See all > Living & wellness

 What does “flattening the curve” mean?

 The curve represents how fast the number of people with COVID-19 is likely to increase, versus the capacity hospitals have to treat them.
-Naturally, the faster that people catch the virus, the more people will need medical attention, and for some, this means staying in the hospital for a number of days.
+Naturally, the faster that people catch the virus, the more people will need medical attention.
+For some, this means staying in the hospital for a number of days.
 The spike in sick people means hospitals will be inundated with new admissions, which makes it difficult for everyone to get adequate care.

 When we talk about flattening the curve, we’re talking about slowing down how many people get sick at one time.
-That way we can make sure people in our communities who do need medical attention from the hospital will get the care they need as soon as possible, because resources like staff and beds won’t be exhausted.
+That way we can make sure people in our communities who do need hospitalization will get the care they need, because resources like staff and beds won’t be exhausted.

 What can I do to flatten the curve?